nnset/iot-cloud-connector/README.md

 #### servers.CloudConnector

 > You can see this as the control layer.
-It starts and stops the service and helps StatusAPIInterface to fetch information.
+It starts and stops the service and helps CloudConnectorAPIInterface to fetch information.

 ```go
 type CloudConnector struct {